 Sandra obtained her BCL and LLB from the McGill University Faculty of Law.
 During law school, she was the Class President for two years, and the Director of the Innocence McGill Legal Clinic.
 She was also a founding executive member of the McGill Journal of Dispute Resolution.
 She was the recipient of numerous awards, and was inducted into the McGill Scarlet Key Society.
 She also completed an exchange program at the University of Copenhagen in Denmark.

-Sandra is a member of the Law Society of Alberta, the Canadian Bar Association, the Calgary Bar Association, the Association of Women Lawyers, the Canadian Association of Black Lawyers and a member-at-large for the Advocates' Society Commercial Litigation Practice Group.
+Sandra is a committee member for the City of Calgary’s Public Safety Citizen Oversight Committee.
+She is also a member of the Law Society of Alberta, the Canadian Bar Association, the Calgary Bar Association, the Association of Women Lawyers, the Canadian Association of Black Lawyers and a member-at-large for the Advocates' Society Commercial Litigation Practice Group.

 - Domestic Arbitration - Defended an energy industry related arbitration with an approximately $100 million potential enterprise value to our client.
 The matter was resolved subsequent to records disclosure such that the significant majority of the value was retained by our client.

 - 1777453 Alberta Ltd v Got Mold Disaster Recovery.
 Services Inc, 2019 ABQB 259.

 - R v Fraser, 2017 ABPC 57, 49 Alta.
 L.R.
 (6th) 316.

 - R v Shilmar, 2017 ABPC 213, 70 Alta.
 L.R.
 (6th) 151.